Unleavened bread feast

 Jesus is the reality of the unleavened bread, in Him there was no sin, no leaven and His body would bear our suffering.

-It was when the people of Emmaus saw Jesus break the matzah bread, bless it, and break it, that their eyes were opened.
+It was when the people of Emmaus saw Jesus break the matzah bread, bless it, and broke it, that their eyes were opened.

 Jesus said to them; this is what I meant, while I was still with you, and told you that everything written about me in the Torah, the Prophets and the Psalms must be fulfilled.
 Then he opened their eyes so that they could see him through the Old Testament.
-Here it says that the Messiah would suffer and rise from the dead on the third day and in his name by repentance.
 Luke.
-24:44-45
+24:44-45 says that the Messiah would suffer and rise from the dead on the third day and repentance for the forgiveness of sins will be preached.

-With Jesus’ burial, the feast of unleavened bread is also fulfilled, He was laid in the tomb on the feast of unleavened bread, because like a grain, it must go into the ground and die, in order to rise and bear fruit for many, so Jesus is a picture of the grain / bread that became food for us.
+With Jesus’ burial, the feast of unleavened bread is also fulfilled, He was laid in the tomb on the 15th on the feast of unleavened bread, because like a grain, it must go into the ground and die, in order to rise and bear fruit for others, so Jesus is a picture of the grain / bread that became food for us, by giving his life for us.

 Our old nature has been buried, let us live in his new life for us.